-How your sex life is physically affected will depend on the treatment you have.
-If you have to have your cervix and uterus removed, and have a vaginal reconstruction, it may not be possible to have a vaginal orgasm.
-However, surgery to the vagina does not affect the clitoris so it will be possible to have an orgasm through oral sex or masturbation.
+How your sex life is affected will depend on the treatment you have.
+If you have your cervix and womb removed and vaginal reconstruction, it may not be possible to have a vaginal orgasm.
+Surgery to the vagina does not affect the clitoris.
+This means it will still be possible to have an orgasm in other ways without having penetrative sex.

 Radiotherapy causes a shortening and narrowing of the vagina, which can make having penetrative sex uncomfortable.
 Using a dilator and lubricant as advised by your doctor or specialist nurse can help to keep it open.
 Your doctor can prescribe creams to treat vaginal dryness.